 Using Maven (recommended)

-To deploy your app with Maven, run the following command from your project's top
+To deploy your app with the Maven build tool, run the following command from your project's top

 level directory, where the